julie-forman-kay-lab/IDPConformerGenerator/docs/faq.rst

 How long does the database generation take?
 -------------------------------------------
-Although it is possible to generate the torsion angle and secondary structure database for IDPConformerGenerator on the login node on ComputeCanada, we strongly advise against this.
-It is recommended that the generation of this database be done locally or as a submitted job on HPC clusters.

-As per ComputeCanada recommendations, processes taking up more than 10 CPU-minutes and 4 GB of RAM should be submitted as jobs via the slurm job scheduler.
-Furthermore, due to the quantity of PDB files downloaded, many read-write requests will slow down the login node for other users as well as create errors in file I/O processing in IDPConfGen.
-For reference, generating a database using 24,002 PDB files takes 1 hour and 13 minutes (using 31 workers) as a job on Graham@ComputeCanada.

-Generating this same database locally (using 63 workers of an AMD Threadripper 2990wx), takes only 37 minutes (this is approximately half the time compared to 31 workers on Graham@ComputeCanada due to majority of the time is taken up by the PDB downloading process).
-It is important to note that this database can then be transferred onto HPC clusters and can be reused for all future calculations.
+Although it is possible to generate the torsion angle and secondary structure database for IDPConformerGenerator on any system, including HPC clusters, we recommend local systems with the largest number of workers and the fastest read-write times.
+Due to the quantity of PDB files downloaded, many read-write requests will slow down the login node for other users on HPC resources as well as create errors in file I/O processing in IDPConfGen.
+For reference, generating a database using 24,002 PDB files takes 1 hour 13 minutes (using 31 workers) as a job on Graham@ComputeCanada, an HPC resource.
+Generating this same database locally (using 63 workers of an AMD Threadripper 2990wx) takes only 37 minutes (approximately half the time compared to 31 workers on Graham@ComputeCanada) since the bulk of the time is the PDB downloading process.
+Importantly, this database can then be transferred onto HPC clusters and can be reused for all future calculations.
-Users do not need to generate specific input files for each case of IDP conformer generation (unless CSSS is used, in that case standard NMR STAR files can be read by CheSPI and the output of CheSPI/delta2D can be converted to CSSS.JSON files by IDPConfGen’s :code:`csssconv` subclient.

 What does it mean that IDPConfGen is deterministic?
 ---------------------------------------------------